denten-books/plain-text/main.md

 form (*eidos*) with reference to which he was making the one which he broke?"
 Hermogenes agrees the carpenter would fix his mind on the ideal form.
-In that case, we should properly call *that* the real shuttle (*estin kerkis*), Socrates concludes--his point being that the exact outward appearance of individual shuttles does not matter as much as the abstracted idea of shuttles.
+In that case, we should properly call *that* the real shuttle (*estin kerkis*), Socrates concludes---his point being that the exact outward appearance of individual shuttles does not matter as much as the abstracted idea of shuttles.

 The abstraction endures as given instantiations break and shatter.
 There exist